Micro-Influencers: How to Leverage Their Power for Your Brand’s Success

 Work with a network of micro-influencers

 Networks can provide access to a different niche audience than a single micro-influencer may be able to offer.
-Having a solid network of micro – influencers you work with can mean building stronger relationships with all of your influencer partners, while creating a cost effective marketing approach.
+Having a solid network of micro–influencers you work with can mean building stronger relationships with all of your influencer partners, while creating a cost effective marketing approach that allows you to truly scale your efforts and reach a wider audience.

 Track and monitor results